Dance with Me (Orleans song)

 "Dance with Me" is a 1975 hit single by American soft rock band Orleans from their second studio album, Orleans II (1974).

 Featuring a melodica solo by Larry Hoppen, "Dance with Me" was introduced on the band's second album, Orleans II, and later included on their third album Let There Be Music (1975).
-The song was issued as a single on July 19, 1975, to become Orleans' first Top 40 hit, reaching a Billboard Hot 100 peak of No. 6 that October.
+The song was issued as a single on July 19, 1975, to become Orleans' first Top 40 hit, peaking at No. 6 on the Billboard Hot 100 the week of October 18, 1975.

 Composition

 The song was written by group member John Hall and journalist-turned-lyricist Johanna Hall (then a married couple).
 According to Johanna, John wrote the melody first; Johanna suggested "Dance with Me" as the title after she first heard it, but John rejected the idea as too simple.
 The couple were out driving one day when Johanna, struck by inspiration, blurted out the lyrics: "Pick the beat up and kick your feet up", and John was won over to the idea of her writing the song's lyric for the title "Dance With Me".